Soften the Blow: Turn Subscription Cancellations Into UX Improvement Opportunities

 (Who knows?
 They could come back!)

 So don’t make it difficult for your subscribers to cancel.
-To make it straightforward means making the cancel button easy to find and the process simple to execute.
-And give them a positive message to remember you while you’re at it.
+To make it straightforward means making the cancel button easy to find within the customer’s account.
+Make the process simple, and give them a positive message to remember you while you’re at it.

 What you don’t want to do is make your cancellation flow so cumbersome and impersonal that it makes them feel happy that they left.